BabylonJS/Babylon.js/readme.md

  - Incremental loading
  - Binary compressed format
  - Hardware accelerated instances
+ - Level of details (LOD)
+ - Automatic scene optimizer
+ - Debug layer to help you optimize and debug scenes
 - Standard material is a per pixel material that supports:
  - Diffuse lightning and texture
  - Ambient lightning and texture